cleecoloma/reading-notes/Code-201/class-06.md

 # Class 06 Summary
 ## Code 201 - Foundations of Software Development

-> These topics relates
+> These topics relates because JavaScript make our web applications interactive

 ### JavaScript Object Basics
 1. How would you describe an object to a non-technical friend you grew up with?
-  >
+  > I would describe it as a
 2. What are some advantages to creating object literals?
   >
 3. How do objects differ from arrays?
-  >
+  > Object is a pairing system that utilizes keys that corresponds to values while arrays utilizes a index system.
 4. Give an example for when you would need to use bracket notation to access an object’s property instead of dot notation.
   >
 5. Evaluate the code below.
-What does the term this refer to and what is the advantage to using this?
+What does the term `this` refer to and what is the advantage to using `this`?
   >
   ```
   const dog = {